Fritos Mild Cheddar Cheese Dip

 Sodium

-As with many processed and packaged foods, the mild cheddar cheese dip contains enough sodium to mention here.
-Each serving of two tablespoons has 220 milligrams of sodium.
-That’s 10% of the daily value recommended by the FDA (based on a 2,000 calorie diet).
+A single serving of only two tablespoons has 220 milligrams of sodium.
+That’s 10% of the daily limit recommended by the FDA (based on a 2,000 calorie diet).

 Can of Fritos cheese dip with text '40 calories'.